![]() |

 A) Comptroller – The contractor shall dedicate to the project the full-time services of a comptroller experienced in managing projects of similar budget size and complexity of the proposed project.
 The comptroller shall hold a degree in accounting and shall have at least five years experience.

 B) Information Management Services Staff.
-The contractor will be responsible for developing and maintaining computerized record keeping systems which tracks generators, container contents, shippers, dates, certifications, treatments, package characteristics, special disposal requirements and location of containers in disposal units.
-These computerized record keeping systems must be compatible with the Department's systems.
-To ensure that the contractor is capable of fulfilling this responsibility, the proposer shall have an information management specialist who has training in the development and maintenance of a mainframe computer system.
+The contractor will be responsible for developing and maintaining computerized record keeping systems that track generators, container contents, shippers, dates, certifications, treatments, package characteristics, special disposal requirements and location of containers in disposal units.
+These computerized record keeping systems must be compatible with the Agency's systems.
+To ensure that the contractor is capable of fulfilling this responsibility, the proposer shall have an information management specialist who has training in the development and maintenance of computer systems.
 The information management specialist shall hold a Bachelor's or graduate level degree in computer science or information management and shall have at least three years of computer programming experience.